-What is escrow and why do I need it?
+What is escrow, and why do I need it?What is escrow, and why do I need it?

-Maintenance charges in a co-op
+Maintenance charges in a co-opMaintenance charges in a co-op

-When repairs are needed
+When repairs are neededWhen repairs are needed

 With your mortgage lenderWith your mortgage lender